code61/short_format_notes/_sessions/c1prep/3_github_account.md

 GitHub also allows you to put a static website online for free, using [GitHub Pages](http://pages.github.com/).
 We will be making use of this feature during the course.

-### SourceTree

-git itself is the sort of program that you have to run by typing commands into your computer's command line.
-At some point, you will need to know how to do this but, for the time being, we're going to use a *git client* - an point-and-click application to make git easier.
-In particular, we're going to be using a free git client called SourceTree.
-Downloading SourceTree will install both the git command line progam and the point-and-click application.

 {% exercise %}
-1. Sign up for a GitHub account at [https://github.com/](https://github.com/).
+Sign up for a GitHub account at [https://github.com/](https://github.com/).
 Make sure you **know your password** to avoid awkward moments in class!
-2. Download [SourceTree](http://www.sourcetreeapp.com/) for Windows or Mac.
-If you're using linux, contact your course instructor.
 {% endexercise %}